-3.4.1.
-The PDT, led by the Project Manager (PM), is generally responsible for developing the RP, in coordination with the RMO.
+- 3.4.1.
+With support from the PDT, the Project Manager (PM) in partnership with the Planning Lead (PL) for decision documents and the Technical Lead (TL) for implementation documents are generally responsible for leading development of the RP, in coordination with the RMO.
 The PDT is responsible for recommending the necessary types of reviews and the particular disciplines/expertise required.
 The PM is responsible for implementing the RP and validating the execution and appropriate documentation of each step.
 In addition, the PM ensures the project P2 schedule identifies required review activities and milestones for the RP, DQC, ATR, IEPR, and SAR, if applicable, as outlined in ER 5-1-11 and the PDBP Manual.
-The level of MSC involvement throughout all phases of the review process must be defined in the MSC QMS (see Paragraph 3.3.3).
+The level of MSC involvement throughout all phases of the review process must be defined in the MSC QMS (see Paragraph 3.3.3). - 3.4.2.

-3.4.2.
 Regardless of the project phase, the P2 schedule must include initial RP development and RP updates to ensure all work products have an up-to-date RP reflecting the proper scale and scope of the anticipated reviews.
 In addition, the PM will ensure the P2 schedule includes key meetings held with the PDT, DQC Review Team, ATR Team, the IEPR or SAR Panels, and required resources from various organizations involved in the review process (RMO and IEPR or SAR contractors).